Abnaxos/meldioc/README.md

 the realm of microservices.

 Android developers may be interested in this concept, too.
-It can also be used to compose single components, e.g. a single Servlet or EJB.
+It can also be used to build single components, e.g. a single Servlet or EJB.

 The runtime overhead is around zero.